peter302/OAP/Readme.md

 This project is licensed under the MIT License.

 ## Acknowledgments
-Google was a very useful tool and also the group of people we worked with.
+Google was a very useful tool and  the group of people we worked with.